Jeezy: Personal life

-After Hurricane Katrina, Jeezy opened his house to victims, offering those who had been displaced from their homes a place to call home.
+After Hurricane Katrina, Jenkins opened his house to victims, offering those who had been displaced from their homes a place to call home.

-Jeezy married Jeannie Mai in 2021.
+Jenkins married television personality Jeannie Mai in 2021.
 The birth of their first child and daughter was announced on January 11, 2022.
-He has three children from previous relationships.

-On September 14, 2023, Jeezy filed for divorce from Mai in Georgia's Superior Court of Fulton County, stating that “the marriage of the parties is irretrievably broken” and “there is no hope for reconciliation.”
+On September 14, 2023, Jenkins filed for divorce, stating that "the marriage of the parties is irretrievably broken" with "no hope for reconciliation".
 He is seeking joint legal custody of their daughter.
+Jenkins has three additional children from previous relationships.

 Legal issues

-On March 11, 2005, Jeezy was arrested after an alleged shooting with some of his friends in Miami Beach, Florida.
+On March 11, 2005, Jenkins was arrested after an alleged shooting with some of his friends in Miami Beach, Florida.
 He was charged with two counts of carrying a concealed weapon without a permit.
 Prosecutors dropped the charges two months later due to lack of evidence.

-On June 18, 2008 in Atlanta, Young Jeezy was arrested for DUI.
+On June 18, 2008 in Atlanta, Jenkins was arrested for DUI.

-On April 16, 2013, Brian Smith filed a copyright infringement complaint seeking an injunction, damages, and attorney fees against Jay W. Jenkins d/b/a Young Jeezy Music and others in the United States District Court for the Northern District of Georgia, concerning the work "Jizzle", which was released in July 2010.
+On April 16, 2013, Brian Smith filed a copyright infringement complaint seeking an injunction, damages, and attorney fees against Jenkins and others in the United States District Court for the Northern District of Georgia, concerning the work Jizzle, which was released in July 2010.

-On August 27, 2013, Leroy Hutson also known as Lee Hutson Sr., former lead singer of 1970s R&B group The Impressions, filed a complaint against Young Jeezy and others alleging that Young Jeezy's song "Time" inappropriately incorporated the instrumental portion of "Getting it On", which was registered with the United States Copyright Office in 1973.
+On August 27, 2013, Leroy Hutson, former lead singer of 1970s R&B group the Impressions, filed a complaint against Jenkins and others alleging that Jenkins' song "Time" inappropriately incorporated the instrumental portion of "Getting it On", which was registered with the United States Copyright Office in 1973.

-On January 4, 2014, Jeezy was arrested for battery, false imprisonment, and terrorist threats, after an alleged fight with his son in September 2012.
+On January 4, 2014, Jenkins was arrested for battery, false imprisonment, and terrorist threats after an alleged fight with his son in September 2012.

-On August 24, 2014, Jeezy was arrested before performing at the Irvine, California, stop on the Under The Influence Tour in connection with the deadly shooting two days prior in the backstage area, on another stop of the tour in Mountain View, California.
-When the police raided Jeezy's tour bus, they found an AK-47 military-style assault rifle and guns on several members of his entourage.
-Six people, including Jeezy were arrested, because "no one admitted to owning the assault rifle."
+On August 24, 2014, Jenkins was arrested before performing at the Irvine, California stop on the Under The Influence Tour in connection with the deadly shooting two days prior in the backstage area, on another stop of the tour in Mountain View, California.
+When the police raided Jenkins' tour bus, they found an AK-47 military-style assault rifle and guns on several members of his entourage.
+Six people, including Jenkins were arrested, because "no one admitted to owning the assault rifle."
 His bail was set at one million dollars.

-On August 26, 2014, Jeezy, as well as the five other men he was arrested with, entered not guilty pleas to possession of an illegal assault rifle.
-Two days later, Jeezy and his associates bonded out.
+On August 26, 2014, Jenkins and five other men pleaded not guilty to possession of an illegal assault rifle.
+Two days later, Jenkins and his associates bonded out.
 Officers were reportedly told repeatedly that the registered owner of the AK-47 was the tour security chief, who was hospitalized at the time.

+In 2015, Edaz Redden filed a copyright lawsuit against Jeezy for his single "I Ball, I Stunt", claiming that the entire song was stolen.
+As a result, Jeezy paid him $111,347.29 for the damages.